BlueGummi/charmos/docs/locking_idea.md

 ## Overview:

 Locking is the component of multitasking operating systems and programs that faciliates protection of shared resources.
-This kernel is allows preemption and is SMP-compatible, which introduces a few more locking problems.
+This OS allows preemption and is SMP-compatible, which introduces a few more locking problems.

 ## Background: